rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

 {% include _toc.html %}

-This tutorial provides a deep dive into creating and using AWS Lambda.
+This tutorial provides a deep dive into the basics of creating and using functions within AWS Lambda.
 This is a hands-on guided tour.
 Take one step at a time and we point out PROTIPs and notes along the way.